-- the existing levels of stock ownership among the executive officers relative to each other and to our employees as a whole; - previous grants of stock options to such executive officers; - vesting schedules of previously granted options; - the performance of the executives and their contributions to our overall performance; - · an outside survey of stock option grants and restricted common stock awards in the biotechnology industry; - an internally prepared survey of similarly situated biotechnology companies' proxy statements; - · personal knowledge of the Compensation Committee members regarding executive stock options and restricted common stock awards at comparable companies; - the financial statement impact of stock option awards on our results of operations; and - the amount and percentage of our total equity on a diluted basis held by our executives.
+- the existing levels of stock ownership among the executive officers relative to each other and to our employees as a whole; - previous grants of stock options to such executive officers; - vesting schedules of previously granted options; - the performance of the executives and their contributions to our overall performance; - an outside survey of stock option grants and restricted common stock awards in the biotechnology industry; - an internally prepared survey of similarly situated biotechnology companies' proxy statements; - personal knowledge of the Compensation Committee members regarding executive stock options and restricted common stock awards at comparable companies; - the financial statement impact of stock option awards on our results of operations; and - the amount and percentage of our total equity on a diluted basis held by our executives.

-Equity compensation awards to our Named Executive Officers primarily consist of stock option awards.
+Equity compensation awards to our Named Executive Officers consist of stock option awards.
 Stock option awards provide our executive officers with the right to purchase shares of our common stock at a fixed exercise price typically for a period of up to ten years, subject to continued employment with us.
 Stock options are earned on the basis of continued service to us and generally vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting quarterly thereafter.
-All historical option grants were made at what our Compensation Committee and Board of Directors determined to be the fair market value of our shares of our common stock on the respective grant dates.
+All historical option grants were made at what our Compensation Committee and Board of

-On June 13, 2018, the Compensation Committee awarded stock options to all qualified employees, including stock options to purchase 71,665 shares, 25,999 shares, 20,000 shares, 18 332 shares, and
+Directors determined to be the fair market value of our shares of our common stock on the respective grant dates.

-26,332 shares of our common stock to each of Mr. Marucci, Dr. Keler, Ms. Crowley, Dr. Heath-Chiozzi and Mr. Martin, respectively.
-All share amounts reflect the one for fifteen reverse stock split which became effective February 8, 2019.
+On June 19, 2019, the Compensation Committee awarded stock options to all qualified employees, including stock options to purchase 100,000 shares, 60,000 shares, 43,000 shares, 43,000 shares, and 43,000 shares of our common stock to each of Mr. Marucci, Dr. Keler, Ms. Crowley, Dr. Heath-Chiozzi and Mr. Martin, respectively.